 Most colorful and large birds were of course Peacocks who proudly roamed around with their prized wings.
 They could be found almost everywhere across the park.

-Jungle fowls whose colors one can never count till you catch them ran around.
-They always challenge me as a photographer & I bow down most of the times.
+Jungle fowls whose colors one can never count till you catch them run around.
+They always challenge me as a photographer & I bow down most of the time.

 Black and white Robins and Magpies tree hopped in a hurry.

-Spotted doves lazily sat on dry branches of the trees.
+Spotted doves lazily sat on the dry branches of the trees.

 Grey hornbills flew and always chose to sit on faraway trees hidden from the jeep path.
 I did manage to capture a juvenile on a branch.